-Thursday, 27 September 2007
+Thursday, September 27, 2007

 Five Easy Pieces

-Five Easy Pieces; Drama, USA, 1970; D: Bob Rafelson, S: Jack Nicholson, Karen Black, Susan Anspach, Billy Green Bush, Fannie Flagg, Sally Struthers, Lois Smith
+Five Easy Pieces; drama, USA, 1970; D: Bob Rafelson, S: Jack Nicholson, Karen Black, Susan Anspach, Billy Green Bush, Fannie Flagg, Sally Struthers, Lois Smith

-Robert Dupea is a talented piano player, but non the less works a hard manual job as a oil rigger.
+Robert Dupea is a talented piano player, but nontheless works a hard manual job as a oil rigger.
 He has a relationship with the blond Rayette, but can't stand her that well either.
 While at bowling, they meet up with friends Elton and Stoney.
 When Elton starts convincing him he should become a father, Robert gets annoyed by him too.
 Upon hearing from his sister Partita that his father is on his death bed, he starts a ride with Rayette to visit him, even though he still hates him.
-When he reaches his old home and reunites with his family, he starts an affair with Catherine, but she dumps him.
+When Robert reaches his old home and reunites with his family, he starts an affair with Catherine, but she dumps him.
 He leaves without saying goodbye and leaves with a stranger in a truck towards an unknown destination.

 It's a touching, raw and nervous story about an alienated man in search for a place in this world.
 Catherine, his "one night stand", says something to him that speaks volumes: "If a person has no love for himself, no respect for himself, no love of his friends, family, work, something - how can he ask for love in return?
 I mean, why should he ask for it?".
-"Five Easy Pieces" are a flawed film: it's structure is deliberately without a head or a tale, shaky, chopped up and chaotic, pending between a road movie and family drama, and the title pretty much doesn't have that much to do with the film at all: maybe it refers to 5 classical piano pieces played during the course of the film or maybe it just refers to 5 pieces of Robert's sandwich.
+"Five Easy Pieces" are a flawed film: its structure is deliberately without a head or a tale, shaky, chopped up and chaotic, pending between a road movie and an art-family drama, whereas the title pretty much doesn't have that much to do with the film at all: maybe it refers to 5 classical piano pieces played during the course of the film or maybe it just refers to 5 pieces of Robert's sandwich.
 But maybe just because of such disjointed and wild nature of the film, both in expression and meaning, does it seem interesting even today, mirroring the nature of the cinema of the '70s.
 Karen Black won a Golden Globe as best supporting actress, while Jack Nicholson's role is really excellent.
-So, why was Nicholson's performance rewarded with an Oscar nod, while lets say equally excellent Kinski's performance in "Aguirre", Murray's in "Groundhog Day" or 'Bata' Stojković's in "Balkan Spy" were not?
+So, why was Nicholson's performance rewarded with an Oscar nod, while, lets say, equally excellent Kinski's performance in "Aguirre", Murray's in "Groundhog Day" or 'Bata' Stojković's in "Balkan Spy" were not?
 Maybe just because the Oscars are selectively acknowledging unusual talent.